MCP Server

 The Akeyless Model Context Protocol (MCP) Server is a robust integration that enables AI systems to securely interact with your Akeyless Identity Security Platform.
 It provides a standardized interface for AI models to access, manage, and manipulate secrets, keys, certificates, and other sensitive data stored in Akeyless.

-What is the MCP?
+What Is the MCP?

 The Model Context Protocol is a standardized protocol that allows AI systems to connect to external data sources and services.
 It provides a secure, authenticated method for AI models to: